Dear FHCP Member:

 with Doctor On Demand to provide convenient

-free video visits, with a board-certified doctor through May 31, 2020.
-For additional
+free video visits, with a board-certified doctor through October 31, 2020.
+For

 - Flagler Health+ employees, please consult with your HR team for direction